jean-luc1203/voltronic-rs232-addon/smart-voltronic/README.md

 ## Step 3 — Activate Premium

-Add your key in addon configuration:
+Add your key in the addon configuration:

 premium_key: YOUR_KEY_HERE